-Torrential downpours struck various areas of Peru in January 2022, including its capital, Lima, while droughts in Brazil, in hydropower, and the management of water 2021 and 2022, caused a drop in water re- resources.
-However, South American counserves, especially in the Amazon basin.
-In tries are finally introducing mitigation mefact, many cities were forced to introduce asures.
-In Brazil, the government headed restrictions on the use of water.
-The same by Lula da Silva - re-elected President on is true in central Argentina which, in the January 1, 2023 - immediately focused on last three months of 2022, experienced the lowest amount of precipitation in over 150 years.
+Torrential downpours struck various areas of Peru in January 2022, including its capital, Lima, while droughts in Brazil, in 2021 and 2022, caused a drop in water reserves, especially in the Amazon basin.
+In fact, many cities were forced to introduce restrictions on the use of water.
+The same is true in central Argentina which, in the last three months of 2022, experienced the lowest amount of precipitation in over 150 years.
 And this was further compounded by heat waves.